karais89/EasyStateMachine/README.md

 - Menu,
 - 2d game (`Space` to start, `←` and `→` to play),
 - 3d game (`w`, `a`, `s`, `d` to move, mouse to rotate).

-Use `Settings` button to switch between 2d and 3d games.
+Use `Settings` button in the menu to switch between 2d and 3d games.
+Refresh the page to return to the menu.

 ##Usage